 3. Two thirds of working students are doing it to pay for college.

 The American Council for Education (ACE) found that the main reason students work is to pay their tuition, fees and living expenses while attending college.
-Rather than relying solely on loans, most students choose to bridge the financial gap by applying for scholarships and earning an income.
+Rather than relying solely on loans, most students choose to bridge the financial gap by applying for scholarships, taking affordable general education courses online, and earning an income.

 4. Try to work in a field related to your major.